hsultova/Tic-tac-toe-Game/README.md

 To do:

-Remove additional lines when someone wins
+Remove additional color lines when someone wins

 Add message about ending game when no one wins